 Indeed, if a Belgian citizen acquires voluntarily or automatically a foreign nationality, he will no longer be required to give up Belgian nationality.

-In the case of dual citizenship, since 2008, Belgian law does not require the registration or renunciation of the original citizenship, and there are no consequences in relation to any of these conditions.
+Moreover, if a person holds another nationality and obtains Belgian nationality, Belgian law does not require the registration or renunciation of the original citizenship, and there are no consequences in relation to any of these conditions.